grafana/grafana/docs/sources/plugins/developing/dataframe.md

 ## Technical references

-This section contains links to technical reference and implementations of dataframes.
+This section contains links to technical reference and implementations of data frames.

 ### Apache Arrow

 The dataframe structure is inspired by and uses the [Apache Arrow Project](https://arrow.apache.org/).
-Javascript Dataframes use Arrow Tables as the underlying structure, and the backend Go code serializes its Frames in Arrow Tables for transmission.
+Javascript Data frames use Arrow Tables as the underlying structure, and the backend Go code serializes its Frames in Arrow Tables for transmission.

 ### Javascript

-The Javascript implementation of dataframes is in the [`/src/dataframe` folder](https://github.com/grafana/grafana/tree/master/packages/grafana-data/src/dataframe) and [`/src/types/dataframe.ts`](https://github.com/grafana/grafana/blob/master/packages/grafana-data/src/types/dataFrame.ts) of the [`@grafana/data` package](https://github.com/grafana/grafana/tree/master/packages/grafana-data).
+The Javascript implementation of data frames is in the [`/src/dataframe` folder](https://github.com/grafana/grafana/tree/master/packages/grafana-data/src/dataframe) and [`/src/types/dataframe.ts`](https://github.com/grafana/grafana/blob/master/packages/grafana-data/src/types/dataFrame.ts) of the [`@grafana/data` package](https://github.com/grafana/grafana/tree/master/packages/grafana-data).

 ### Go

-For documentation on the Go implementation of dataframes, refer to the [github.com/grafana/grafana-plugin-sdk-go/data package](https://pkg.go.dev/github.com/grafana/grafana-plugin-sdk-go/data?tab=doc).
+For documentation on the Go implementation of data frames, refer to the [github.com/grafana/grafana-plugin-sdk-go/data package](https://pkg.go.dev/github.com/grafana/grafana-plugin-sdk-go/data?tab=doc).